MERCHANT AGREEMENT

 (o) Shall comply with all applicable Laws of whatever jurisdictions, including without limitation, restrictions on the export of encryption software and the export or import of products and/or services to and from any countries; and/or

-(p) Notify in writing immediately any changes to the information provided by the Company, names, addresses and URLs of the Company.
+(p) Notify in writing immediately of any changes to the information provided by the Company including but not limited to the Company’s names, addresses, URLs of the Company and a complete description of goods sold and services provided by the Company.

 16. Confidentiality and Intellectual Property Rights